MemoonaTahira/Traffic_Violation_Classification/readme.md

 `docker push memoonatahira/traffic_violation_classification:deployment_testing`
 - It'll take a moment and you'll be done!

-## 11. Pull bentoML service docker image from DockerHub and run it:
+## 9. Pull bentoML service docker image from DockerHub and run it locally:

 You can skip all the previous steps, and just pull the bentoML image from DockerHub and build a container and run it via docker like this: